ImpossibleOrganism/enis-oni-tools/README.md

 # Removed '@sveltejs/adapter-auto' from dependencies

 # Static site is not working, now for the WebAssembly.
+npm install file:.. --save

+# This time it actually worked, because I was able to edit my vite.config.ts
+#  directly (which Angular did not allow).
+npm install --save-dev vite-plugin-wasm

+# These were, for some reason, in the package.json in the SvelteKit tutorial
+# npm install --save-dev @rollup/wasm-node esbuild-wasm
 ```

 #### Notes & Resources